dvallslanaquera/dvallslanaquera/README.md

 My philosophy as a MLOps Engineer:  I'd rather build a robust system that survives regressions and drifts, than one that just looks good in a demo and a Power Point.

-Background across Criteo, FLUX and Dai-ichi Life Holdings.
-These days I freelance while finishing my master's degree, and occasionally lose an argument with an LLM I built.

 When I'm not shipping RAG pipelines, I'm at the gym, at the piano, or being supervised by two kittens who consider my keyboard theirs🐱🐱😨

 <p align="center">